 The Kansas City Chiefs ended a 50-year wait to lift the Vince Lombardi Trophy as they came from behind to beat the San Francisco 49ers in Miami, but can they now become only the second team to win back-to-back Super Bowls in the past couple of decades?
 Or could Tom Brady, Rob Gronkowski and their new employers, the Tampa Bay Buccaneers, halt a potential Chiefs’ dynasty before it truly begins.

-A new era has been ushered in by the NFL following the Chiefs’ Super Bowl LIV success.
+A new era has been ushered in by the NFL following the Chiefs’ Super Bowl LIV success in February.
 Andy Reid finally shrugged off the tag of being the ‘best head coach’ never to win the league’s biggest game as superstar quarterback Patrick Mahomes overcame a sloppy performance to lead his team to glory with a fourth-quarter fightback, and many are predicting that this combination could now go on to form a dynasty the rivals the Bill Belichick-Tom Brady era in New England.

 Is it conceivable?
 Yes.
 Will it happen?
 We will have to wait and see.
 While there is no doubting that Kansas City will be one of the frontrunners for Super Bowl glory for many years to come, it will take an extraordinary effort for them to follow in the footsteps of the Patriots, who have courted a lot of controversy during this incredible run that many believe has tainted their success.